microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-linkedaccounts.md

 > **Note** This should enable MSA accounts to be linked as well, but your provider may prevent that as a default.
 You can go to **Users** > **New guest user** to add additional accounts.

 This sample uses the AD Object Identifier claim (``AadObjectidentifierClaim``) as the unique user identifier when performing token operations.
-This needs to be the same claim used by the Virtual Assistant when requesting tokens.
+This needs to be the same user identifier used by the Virtual Assistant when requesting tokens.

-In order to manage account linking and securely store authentication tokens, the web app requires access to your bot's ApplicationId and Secret.
+In order to manage account linking and securely store authentication tokens, the web app requires access to your bot's ApplicationId and Secret which you provide through the following configuration settings.
 ```
 "MicrosoftAppId": "YOUR_BOT_APPLICATIONID",
 "MicrosoftAppPassword": "YOUR_BOT_APPLICATION_SECRET"
 ```

 The final configuration is the Direct Line secret for your Virtual Assistant bot.
 This is required to avoid prompts for magic codes, otherwise required to protect against man-in-the-middle attacks.
 Exchanging a Direct Line secret for a Token and providing a Trusted Origin enables removal of the magic code step.

 > Your VA Bot will need to be deployed and have a Direct Line channel configured within the Azure portal